FirebaseExtended/firebase-queue/README.md

 ## Wrap Up

 As you can see, Firebase Queue is a powerful tool that allows you to securely and robustly perform background work on your Firebase, from sanitization to data fanout and more.
 We'd love to know how you're using Firebase-Queue in your project!

-Let us know on [Twitter](https://twitter.com/firebase), [Facebook](https://www.facebook.com/Firebase), [G+](https://plus.google.com/115330003035930967645).
+Let us know on [Twitter](https://twitter.com/firebase), [Facebook](https://www.facebook.com/Firebase), and [G+](https://plus.google.com/115330003035930967645).
 If you have any questions, please direct them to our [Google Group](https://groups.google.com/forum/#!forum/firebase-talk) or [support@firebase.com](mailto:support@firebase.com).